suthicha/as-dotnetcore-workerservice/README.md

-# Example how we create dotnet core run as a background service on docker container.
+# Example how to create background service on docker container with dotnet core.